 Epidermoid cysts on the shaft of the penis itself are much rarer .
 Rather than developing spontaneously, they're much more likely to occur as the result of an injury or surgery.
 In the case of children, penile epidermal cysts are often congenital — meaning the child is born with the cyst — and due to irregular embryonic development.

 Epidermal cysts are pretty common and do not always require medical treatment, but it is particularly easy to end up with a misdiagnosis if you're the one making the diagnosis, as a medically untrained individual.
 It is simply better to refer genital lesions to your doctor, not just because you want to know what you are dealing with for sure, but also because you may benefit from treatment and because you want to have cancer ruled out.

 Treatment For Sebaceous Cysts On The Scrotum And Penis

-If you do have an epidermal or sebaceous cyst on your penile shaft or on your scrotum, it is possible to have the cyst drained via a small excision.
+If you do have an epidermal or sebaceous cyst on your penile shaft or on your scrotum, it is possible to have the sebaceous cyst removed by draining it via a small excision.
 Draining the cyst will not, however, remove the sac — and that means you have a high risk of recurrence.
 A complete excision of the whole sac and the nasty stuff inside is, therefore, the gold standard in epidermal cyst treatment.
 This kind of surgery is minimally-invasive, can be carried out under local anesthesia, and almost guarantees the cyst will not come back.